MarshallLucky/marshalllucky.github.io/writeups/outline.md

       - Jarzynski equality for free energy differences
       - Stratonovich vs Itô calculus for noise handling in modeling
       - Interpretation matters: Stratonovich preserves the chain rule, Itô adds correction.

+## Questions
+1. What is the relationship between thermodynamics and information theory?